Initially, I’m angry.

 “So, you remove all the nutritional value of eating greens by rolling it around in brown sugar?
 I like it.”

 My grandmother giggles and looks at me.
 “I hadn’t thought of that.
 Livy does prefer her food brown, artificially yellow, white, or chocolate.”

 “Hey!”
 I cry, surprised by their joint attack.
-“Are gummy vitamins worthless because they taste like Gummi Bears?
-No.” I gesture to my green beans, “they also retain their nutritional value.”
+“Are gummy vitamins worthless because they taste like strawberries and grapes?
+No.”

 “Not a bad argument there, Pennybags,” Jake says, “but how much more harm is that maple sauce doing you, than the vitamins from the beans, giving you?”

 I tilt my head with a smirk.
 “That’s Rich Uncle Pennybags to you.”
 So, the guy liked playing monopoly.
 I guess it shouldn’t be too surprising since he was a hotelier, but it was hard for me to imagine him sitting still enough to play the game.
 Even now, sitting at Therese’s table with his best manners, the energy rolling off of him felt barely contained.

 “I’m sorry for being rude earlier,” I say, feeling the need to clear the air a little.
 “It was wrong of me to blurt my intentions that way.”
 I reach for my grandmother’s hand and am gratified to see her smile.
 “I’m sorry."

 Jake clears his throat.
 "I'm sure a simple apology is enough for your grandmother."
 And the teasing light in his eyes elicits a smile from me that I tell myself to tone down.
 He was so irritating and yet…!

 “But nothing says, ‘I’m sorry’ quite like you, showing me around town tomorrow.”